 To start setting effective boundaries for yourself, complete the following steps:

-To start setting effective boundaries for your business, complete the following steps:
+To start setting effective work boundaries for your business, complete the following steps:

 As with individuals, businesses and teams can take part in a limitless number of opportunities.
 The ability to execute across all these opportunities are often limited by budget and time.
-Remote team members can often feel pulled in different directions as requests flow in from many diverse sources.
+Remote and hybrid team members can often feel pulled in different directions as requests flow in from a variety of sources.
 It’s essential for leaders to clearly define and communicate strategic priorities and objectives so their team members can see how their work contributes to these priorities and to provide them with parameters to evaluate their workload and project requests.